Antony-Thornton/MS2---Memory-Game/README.md

 * The user must have fun
 * The BMW brand should be well represented
 * The user should learn more about the vehicles available to them
+* The website should scroll in a way that allows mobile and computer players to play

 ## 2.4 Design Inspiration